ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 * > As for asset metadata, we don't have standards for formatting this nor do we utilize it.

   Is this true?
-A breif investigation revealed that outside of `scripts/polkadot-launch/initialization/src/interfaces/basilisk/definitions.ts` there is no mention of the Asset Metadata structure.
+A brief investigation revealed that outside of `scripts/polkadot-launch/initialization/src/interfaces/basilisk/definitions.ts` there is no mention of the Asset Metadata structure.